SuperTapood/RustyDolphin/README.md

 - If the flag isn't 0 and filter flag isn't on, render according to flag,
 - If filter flag is on, assume flag is 0 and filter it and mark it
 - Mark filter flag as unchanged (off)

-The packer table:
-- [ ] Button one under each other
-- [ ] First n packets are rendered
-- [ ] Can offset the n packets with scroll arrows
-- [ ] Scroll bar is maybe dearimgui element?
-- [ ] If not, button with changing size and position
-- [ ] Size is percent of n from total (until threshold)
-- [ ] Position is percent of offset from total
-- [ ] Drag changes offset
-- [ ] Pressing a button sets a variable to the packet's index (button idx + offset)
-- [ ] Packet is presented according to that var
-- [ ] Clicking again opens it in another window

 General flow: